SAT-solver-ANalyzer/SATAn/docs/architecture.md

 !!! note

 	The distributed executor offers various strategies is currently in the planning phase.
+	It hooks into the storage and collector layer and doesn't just work on the executor layer.
 	The design and strategies below are proposals and I'm grateful for any feedback.

 The distributed executor is intended for clustered environments with, e.g., SLURM.